VitorAguiar/forensicstr/README.md

 forensicstr
 ===========

-R script to analyze forensic STR datasets.
+R scripts to analyze forensic STR datasets.

-Forensicstr consumes a csv file with the individuals' genotypes and produces 2 tables and a histogram.
+Rforensic.R consumes a csv file with the individuals' genotypes and produces 2 tables and a histogram.

 Table 1 contains: